-We also consider the reports of Care Inspectorate Wales (CIW) and Estyn as well as any subsequent actions taken by the Council in response.
-However, CIW and Estyn have not issued any reports relating to Ceredigion County Council since our last Annual Audit Summary in February 2022.
+We also took into account the reports of Care Inspectorate Wales (CIW) and Estyn as well as any subsequent actions taken by the Council in response.
+CIW have continued with their engagement activity, but have not published any reports on the Council since our last Annual Audit Summary.
+Estyn published a report on education services in March 2022.